 Developed by AICRRQ — Cyber Risk & Resilience Practice, led by Alim Abdul.
 AI-CRRQ™ Framework v1.0.

-The AI-CRRQ™ conceptual framework — including the Survival Index™ formula, three-vector structure, and survivability tier model — is publicly documented.
+The AI-CRRQ™ conceptual framework, including the Survival Index™ scoring model, three-vector structure, and survivability tier model, is publicly documented.
 The operational implementation, applied scoring methodology, input calibration logic, scenario design protocols, and decision interpretation model constitute proprietary applied methodology developed by AICRRQ.
-The value of AI-CRRQ™ lies not only in the published formula, but in the applied model, real-world facilitation, and practitioner judgment that transform a score into an actionable survivability assessment.
+The value of AI-CRRQ™ lies in the applied scoring model, real-world facilitation, and practitioner judgment that transform a survivability score into an actionable assessment.

 Alim Abdul (2026).